When Demons Went

 The pigs in this story are a symbol.
 The Old Testament Law said not to eat or touch the corpse of any animal that doesn't both chew the cud and have cloven hooves.

 An animal that chews the cud but doesn't have cloven hooves symbolizes someone who learns God's word, but does not separate their life from the sins of the worldly.
-Their religion is in their academic mind, but not in their heart.
+Their religion is in their academic mind, but has not changed their life.
 They are carnal still, and have not given themselves fully to God's kingdom.
 God said, "These people worship me with their lips, but their hearts are far from me."
 Isaiah 29:13

 The animal that has cloven hooves but doesn't chew the cud symbolizes someone who has separated their life from others, as though they are more holy, but they do not learn or mediate on God's word.

 Pigs have cloven hooves, but they do not chew the cud.
-Pigs symbolize the religious self-righteous who separate from all others as though being more holy, but they have nothing to do with Jesus or the one true God.
+Pigs symbolize the religious self-righteous who separate from all others as though being more holy, but they have nothing to do with the grace of Jesus or the one true God.
 They are entirely works oriented.

 You'll notice in verse 29 of this story that the demons had driven this man out into solitary places.
 He is separated from the world, but he isn't remotely righteous and good.
 He is separated out, but he is filthy, wild, and demon possessed.
 The pigs nearby symbolize this man, and those like him.